Computing Euler characteristics using quantum field theory: The virtual Euler characteristic of OutFn

-\begin{proof} A tree with $n$ leaves labeled $1,\ldots,n$ is equivalent to a rooted tree with $n-1$ leaves, where the leaf labeled $n$ is taken for the root.
-By the above lemma, there are $(-1)^{n}(n-2)!$ such trees, counted with sign $(-1)^{v(T)}$.
-Since there is no admissible tree with only two leaves, the only rooted tree that cannot be obtained in this way is the tree with only the root and one leaf. \end{proof}
+\begin{proof} An (unrooted) tree with $\ell$ leaves labeled $1,\ldots,\ell$ is equivalent to a rooted tree with $\ell-1$ leaves, where the leaf labeled $\ell$ is taken for the root (or, equivalently, an extra half-edge is added which is matched with the half-edge labeled $\ell$ and forms its own block of the vertex partition).
+By the above lemma, there are $(-1)^{\ell}(\ell-2)!$ such trees, counted with sign $(-1)^{v(T)}$. \end{proof}

 Let $\cT(x)$ be the generating function for signed (unrooted) trees $T$, with $x$ marking leaves, i.e.